 "This has been an unbelievable journey, and I really don't think I will realize what I have just accomplished until I go to bed and wake-up in the morning.
 It's like a dream right now," Sabat told the Macau Daily Times.

 Days later, tournament stud Nam Le took down the High Roller event.
 The 25-year-old Le bested a final table that included the likes of 2008 LA.
 Poker Classic runner-up Quinn Do, 2007 APPT Macau runner-up Zhong Wei "Ivan" Tan and 10-time WSOP bracelet winner Johnny Chan.

-"What made it really tough is that you've got a lot of good players in this event because it's a$20k buy-in, but at the same time it was really tough for me because I didn't know most of them," Le said in his PokerListings interview.
+"What made it really tough is that you've got a lot of good players in this event because it's a$20k buy-in, but at the same time it was really tough for me because I didn't know most of them," Le said.
 "There are some really talented players over here on this side of the world which I'm not too familiar with and it seems like I had to do a lot of figuring out."

 South Korea played host to the APPT's second tournament of the season in September as well, but it was Japan that claimed all the glory at Paradise Walker Hill Casino in Seoul.

 Yoshihiro Tasaka emerged victorious over fellow countryman Hidenari Shiono in heads-up play to cap off a 13-hour final table and take home the $128,216 top prize.